 What is your skincare regime during the lock-down (morning and evening)?

-I start with a gentle cleanse, spritz with toner and massage vitamin C-rich serum into my skin followed by a moisturiser with sunblock or a separate sunscreen over this.
-I’m not a fan of heavy make-up – and only started using it a few years ago, so it's a light foundation, preferably natural, mixed with my moisturiser that gives just a hint of glow.
+I start with a gentle cleanse, spritz with toner and massage vitamin C-rich serum into my skin followed by a moisturizer with sunblock or a separate sunscreen over this.
+I’m not a fan of heavy make-up – and only started using it a few years ago, so it's a light foundation, preferably natural, mixed with my moisturizer that gives just a hint of glow.

-Eat a colourful varied diet.
-For me that’s a primarily plant-based Mediterranean diet with fish and very occasionally free-range chicken.
+Eat a colorful varied diet.
+For me, that’s a primarily plant-based Mediterranean diet with fish and very occasionally free-range chicken.